 The cube is the only perfect solid made of squares.
 Three squares join together to make a point.
 If we put four squares together at one point, we’d just get another larger square which is not three-dimensional.

 A cube is also called a hexa-hedron.
 Hexa means six.
 Hedron means sided.
 So we have a six-sided perfect solid made of squares.
 Plato associated the cube and the square with Earth.
-The sphere or circle would symbolize Heaven or the “One Mind” if you will.
-If there is a Creator and He or She started with a sphere, the cube might be the first choice to use since it models the most 3-D space out of any of the other perfect solids.
+The sphere or circle would symbolize Heaven or the “One Mind”.

 The dodecahedron is the last of the perfect solids and is composed of pentagons.
 Dodecahedron means twelve sided.
 The five sides consist of pentagons which reflect the total number of perfect solids and encode the golden number which is inherent in all life.
 Three penta-gons (five-sided shapes) fit together at one point.
 Nine are added to complete the construction of the most mysterious and ineffable of all the perfect solids.